tjoyner/ofvioletsandlicorice/chapter18.md

 Daniel shook his head.

 "Of course not.
 Even in death, I'd rather leave it to the priests.
 Of course not.
 But then how do I get the other half back?
 Certainly not by going to lawyers or making an insanity plea for my jerk of a brother.
 And don't tell me to make him a monetary offer.
 I know that even what's in the Bank of Alba wouldn't be enough money.
-I could name a figure that is neither in the heaven nor in the sea, a figure that Baravalle knows very well that I don't have.
+I could name a figure that is [neither in the heaven nor in the sea](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#cielomare), a figure that Baravalle knows very well that I don't have.
 And then what?"

-Amalia turned to look at Daniel, and this time he saw that there was a different light in her eyes, like flashes of malice, or more: of cruelty.
+Amalia turned to look at Daniel, and this time he saw that there was a different light in her eyes, like flashes of malice, or worse: of cruelty.

 "I want to recover Ginotta using the same weapons."